PoisotLab/ms_svd_networks/manuscript.md

 We present SVD entropy as a starting point to unifying (and standardising) how we should approach defining the complexity of ecological networks.
 The use of a unified definition will allow us to revisit how complexity relates to the ecological properties of networks using a standardised method.
-One important result from using SVD entropy is that the complexity of ecological networks is indeed *immense*.
-However, we find that ecological networks are not *as* complex as what they could be when compared to a random network, especially when looking at larger networks.
-We suggest that this might be related to the assembly dynamics of networks but this still raises the question as to why larger (or more mature) networks are not 'maintaining' this expected or potential complexity.
+One important result from using SVD entropy is that the complexity of ecological networks is indeed *immense*, yet despite this high complexity networks are still not reaching their *maximum* potential complexity.
+We suggest that the assembly dynamics of networks  may explain this observation but this still raises the question as to why larger (or more mature) networks are not 'maintaining' their expected complexity and prompts further exploration as to the role of ecological assembly in structuring networks.

 # References